 Rescue

 In 2017 we took particular interest in helping our American wild horses who live on our public lands.
 We created a “Wild Side” and were the first CT rescue who was saving Americans wild horses directly off of our public lands and those in danger at livestock auctions.
 We have established a wonderful relationship with the United States Forest Services, particularly the Alturas, CA office.
 We are currently one of their non-profit partners and they contact us if they need assistance with placing horses that might be difficult to adopt or with horses who have been adopted and failed their compliance check.
 This partnership is allowing the United States Forest Services to give a second chance to horses with traumas and disabilities who would otherwise be euthanized.
-We most recently took in a blind mustang from the 2022 Devil’s Garden round up, a mustang with a severely broken nose with bone showing along with a torn labia and lameness from the 2022 Devil’s Garden round up, and a mustang missing part of its nose and mouth from the 2021 Devil’s Garden round up.
+We most recently took in a mustang with long hooves/foundered symptoms and a mustang with a luxated sacrum from the 2023 Devil’s Garden round up, a mustang with a severely broken nose with bone showing along with a torn labia and lameness from the 2022 Devil’s Garden round up, and a mustang missing part of its nose and mouth from the 2021 Devil’s Garden round up.
 It is our hopes to continue to assist these living legends by providing them the proper education to live healthy, domesticated lives or to live out their life in sanctuary which we are working hard on obtaining.
 Many of our mustangs have been adopted into great private homes and many are serving as breed ambassadors.
 Some have continued in great rolls teaching youth at the NYC Riding Academy, veterans at Healing Hoofbeats, LLC in CT, and psychotherapy clients at Soul Friends in CT, and Strides of Hope LLC in CT.

 Pro-Active Management